Last modified: June 8th, 2021

 Communicating with ProtonMail: Your communications with the Company, such as support requests, bug reports, or feature requests may be saved by our staff.
 The legal basis for processing is our legitimate interest to troubleshoot more efficiently and improve the quality of the ProtonMail service.

-IP Logging: By default, ProtonMail does not keep permanent IP logs.
-However, IP logs may be kept temporarily to combat abuse and fraud, and your IP address may be retained permanently if you are engaged in activities that breach our terms and conditions (spamming, DDoS attacks against ProtonMail infrastructure, brute force attacks, etc).
-The legal basis of this processing is our legitimate interest to protect our service against nefarious activities.
+IP Logging: By default, we do not keep permanent IP logs in relation with your use of the Services.
+However, IP logs may be kept temporarily to combat abuse and fraud, and your IP address may be retained permanently if you are engaged in activities that breach our terms and conditions (spamming, DDoS attacks against our infrastructure, brute force attacks, etc).
+The legal basis of this processing is our legitimate interest to protect our Services against nefarious activities.

-Payment Information: The Company relies on third parties to process credit card, PayPal, and Bitcoin transactions so the Company necessarily must share payment information with third parties.
-Anonymous cash or Bitcoin payments and donations are accepted however.
+Payment Information: We rely on third parties to process credit card, PayPal, and Bitcoin transactions and must therefore share payment information with third parties.
+Anonymous cash or Bitcoin payments and donations are however accepted.
 The legal basis of this processing is the necessity to the execution of the contract between you and us.